com-480-data-visualization/datavis-project-2022-vizards/milestones/milestone1.md

 ## Related work

-We got great inspiration, for visualization and implementation from following projects.
+We got great inspiration for visualization and implementation from the following projects.

--  [Textual analysis of popular country music](https://www.johnwmillr.com/trucks-and-beer/): A project to analyze country music in depth and find more not so obvious correlation between the artist and lyrics.
-For example which artist mentions trucks most often in there songs.
-Also it is a nice resource about story telling with data.
+-  [Textual analysis of popular country music](https://www.johnwmillr.com/trucks-and-beer/): A project to analyze country music in-depth and find more not so apparent correlations between the artist and lyrics.
+For example, which artist mentions trucks most often in their songs.
+Also, it is an excellent resource for storytelling with data.

--  [49 Years of Lyrics: Why So Angry?](https://towardsdatascience.com/49-years-of-lyrics-why-so-angry-1adf0a3fa2b4): Here the lyrics from 1970 - 2018 are exemined in a sentimental analysis.
-It gives us useful hints about text processing and sentiment analysis.
+-  [49 Years of Lyrics: Why So Angry?](https://towardsdatascience.com/49-years-of-lyrics-why-so-angry-1adf0a3fa2b4): Here, the lyrics from 1970 - 2018 are examined in sentimental analysis.
+It gives us valuable hints about text processing and sentiment analysis.

 - [Step by Step to Visualize Music Genres with Spotify API](https://towardsdatascience.com/step-by-step-to-visualize-music-genres-with-spotify-api-ce6c273fb827): Music genres are visualized using the [Spotify API](https://developer.spotify.com/documentation/web-api/).
-For us it is a nice resource for the visualizations and for the usage of the Spotify API-
+For us, it is an excellent resource for visualizations.

 The original thing about our project is that we want to identify trends without focusing on one artist or genre and also put this analysis in a socio-social context if one exists.